yaober/spacer_readme/docs/source/installation.rst

 Setting up the Environment
 --------------------------

-To use **SPACER**, it is recommended to create a clean Conda environment.
+To use **spacer**, it is recommended to create a clean Conda environment.

 .. code-block:: console